AxisCommunications/axis-model-zoo/scripts/auto-test-framework/larod-test/README.md

 *Copyright (C) 2022, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

-# larod-test ACAP application written in shell script
+# Speed test ACAP written in shell script

 This README file briefly explains how this ACAP works.

 ## Getting started

-These instructions will guide you on how to execute the code.
 Below is the structure and scripts used in the example:

 ```bash
 larod-test